9th Annual Hospice PEI Dancing with the Stars

 paired with Jack Lessard from Ballroom Barn

 Melanie Taylor is a proud Mom of 3 daughters, 2 sons, and “Grammy” to 3 beautiful granddaughters.
-She is also the co-owner of Harmony House Theatre in Hunter River and the Communications Coordinator with the Early Childhood Development Association.
-In her spare time, Melanie enjoys trail running with her two Doodles, fitness classes, singing and playing guitar and enjoying life with friends and family.
-While the only formal dance lessons she ever had were in Highland Dance while growing up in Cape Breton, she learned to jive somewhere along the way and never misses a chance to get out on the dance floor.
+She was also the founder and co-owner of Harmony House Theatre in Hunter River and is currently the Communications Coordinator with the Early Childhood Development Association.
+In her spare time, Melanie enjoys running, fitness, attempting to learn new instruments like fiddle, bagpipes and accordion, singing and playing guitar and enjoying life with friends and family.
+While the only formal dance lessons she ever had were in Highland Dance while growing up in Cape Breton, she learned to jive somewhere along the way and never misses a chance to get out on the dance floor!